 No matter what causes your child’s pinkeye, these tips will help him feel better at home—and remember that pinkeye is very contagious.
 Always wash your hands well after you touch your child’s eye and/or eye drainage.

 Remove drainage.
 Wet a cotton ball with warm water.
 This helps to unstick eyelashes and gently wipe pus and drainage from your child’s eyelids.

 Then give antibiotic eye drops.
 Eye drops work best if drainage is removed first.

 - Before you give her eye drops, wash your hands.
 Ask her to sit up straight.
 Gently pull down the eyelid under her eye.
 Insert a single drop and ask her to close the eye for two minutes.

 - If she won’t open her eye, have her lie down.
 Wash your hands.
 Put one drop on the inside corner of the eye.
 If she opens her eye or blinks, the eye drop will flow in where it needs to be.
 If she keeps them closed, the drop will slowly seep in anyway.

 Be patient.
 Antibiotic eye drops should clear up any drainage you see in three days.
 Red eyes may last up to one week.
 Give your child antibiotic eye drops for 24 hours before you send him back to school.

 Call your doctor if … the eyelid or area around the eye looks very red or swollen.
 This is important if your child also has a fever.
 He could have an infection of the tissue around the eye.
 Also call a doctor if you still see drainage three days, or 72 hours, after starting antibiotic eye drops.

-If you would like information on pinkeye sent to you via email or mail, contact the Family Resource Center at St. Louis Children’s Hospital.
+If you would like information on pinkeye sent to you via email or mail, contact the Center for Families Resource Library at St. Louis Children’s Hospital.